krobbi/coldest-night/readme.md

 7. [License](#license)

 # Coldest Night
-Coldest Night is a stealth-focused RPG being developed in [Godot Engine](https://godotengine.org).
-The game is in development and may not represent the quality of the final product.
+Coldest Night is a stealth game being developed in [Godot Engine](https://godotengine.org).
+The game is in a prototype stage and may not represent its final quality.
 Significant changes may occur between versions.

 # Running
 Pre-built demo versions of the game can be found on the